Anno accademico 2018/2019

 5) Learning ability

-The course will enable students to understand the main building blocks of Microeconomic Theory and will provide them with a necessary toolkit for undertaking further research work in Economics.
+The course enables students to understand the main building blocks of Microeconomic Theory and provides them with a necessary toolkit for undertaking further study and research work in Economics.

 Modalità di insegnamento